ubuntu/yaru/.github/ISSUE_TEMPLATE/icon_problem_report.md

     `$ apt show yaru-theme-icon`

-* If you installed Yaru via Snap (since Ubuntu 18.10)
+* If you installed Yaru via Snap (Ubuntu 18.04 only)

     `$ snap info communitheme`